Dieffenbachia poisoning is a significant concern for pet owners and parents, as this popular houseplant is toxic to humans, cats, and dogs.

 In addition to the symptoms above for humans, dieffenbachia poisoning in animals might also include:

-- pawing at the face
+- scratching at the face

 - restlessness